 Always write headings in sentence case.
 Write component names in lowercase.

 Bold component names when you first introduce them.

 Example: A card is a square or rectangle container of related information.

 Italicize words for emphasis, but do so sparingly.

-Lists package long, complex content into shorter, scannable sections.
+Lists help organize lengthy, complex content into shorter, scannable sections.
 Use lists to introduce use cases, exceptions, and procedures.

 When building lists, follow these best practices:

 - Use bullets by default.
 Only use numbers if the order of items is important, like in a callout list.